The secure CJSM email is:

-- R v D (Winchester CC, ongoing) – A former employee of a set of barristers’ chambers faces multiple counts of theft from clients: the Crown allege that she falsely purported to be qualified to offer advice on immigration law.
+- R v D (Winchester CC) – A former employee of a set of barristers’ chambers faced multiple counts of theft from clients: the Crown allege that she falsely purported to be qualified to offer advice on immigration law.

-- R v A and another (Canterbury CC, 2018) – 6-day trial of a husband and wife accused of assisting the illegal immigration by an individual to an EU member state, featuring over 15,000 pages of phone evidence to examine and analyse.
+- R v A and another (Canterbury CC) – 2-week trial of a husband and wife accused of assisting the illegal immigration by an individual to an EU member state, featuring over 15,000 pages of phone evidence to examine and analyse.

-- R v U (Snaresbrook CC, 2017) – 2-week trial concerning the large-scale supply of class A drugs and firearms, with voluminous phone contact evidence.
+- R v U (Snaresbrook CC) – 2-week trial concerning the large-scale supply of class A drugs and firearms, with voluminous phone contact evidence.

-- R v T and others (Isleworth CC, 2017) – 2-week trial of 3 sisters accused of the violent kidnap and false imprisonment of a young woman, with a considerable amount of phone contact data to analyse.
+- R v T and others (Isleworth CC) – 2-week trial of 3 sisters accused of the violent kidnap and false imprisonment of a young woman, with a considerable amount of phone contact data to analyse.

-- R v RH (Snaresbrook CC, 2016) – RH charged with a £100,000 benefit fraud and acquitted after the defence produced evidence that properties the Crown alleged she owned in fact belonged to her former partner.
+- R v RH (Snaresbrook CC) – RH charged with a £100,000 benefit fraud and acquitted after the defence produced evidence that properties the Crown alleged she owned in fact belonged to her former partner.

-- R v P (Portsmouth CC, 2016) – 2-week trial involving the possession of a large number of extreme pornographic images and indecent images of children, with expert reports to consider and utilise.
+- R v P (Portsmouth CC) – 2-week trial involving the possession of a large number of extreme pornographic images and indecent images of children, with expert reports to consider and utilise.

-- R v PR (Guildford CC, 2016) – PR faced an allegation of buggery dating back 35 years.
+- R v PR (Guildford CC) – PR faced an allegation of buggery dating back 35 years.

-- R v N (Inner London CC, 2016) – 2-week trial of a young mother facing a number of allegations of child cruelty to her stepchildren and neglect of her own infant daughter.
+- R v N (Inner London CC) – 2-week trial of a young mother facing a number of allegations of child cruelty to her stepchildren and neglect of her own infant daughter.

-- R v A (Isleworth CC, 2015) – A acquitted after a 5-day trial of importing a large quantity of class A drugs into the UK.
+- R v A (Isleworth CC) – A acquitted after a 5-day trial of importing a large quantity of class A drugs into the UK.

-- R v HR (Central Criminal Court, 2012) – HR (a nightclub doorman) acquitted of manslaughter after a trial involving the single punch killing of a customer, with expert evidence playing a significant role.
+- R v HR (Central Criminal Court) – HR (a nightclub doorman) acquitted of manslaughter after a trial involving the single punch killing of a customer, with expert evidence playing a significant role.

-- R v T and others (Derby CC, 2011) – 3-week multi-handed trial involving a conspiracy to rob a number of security vans, featuring a significant amount of cell-site evidence.
+- R v T and others (Derby CC) – 3-week multi-handed trial involving a conspiracy to rob a number of security vans, featuring a significant amount of cell-site evidence.

-- R v AH and others (Central Criminal Court, 2011) – 4-week trial of a number of males charged with attempted murder and GBH during incidents of serious Tamil gang violence, featuring extensive CCTV evidence.
+- R v AH and others (Central Criminal Court) – 4-week trial of a number of males charged with attempted murder and GBH during incidents of serious Tamil gang violence, featuring extensive CCTV evidence.

-- R v M and others (Harrow CC, 2011) – 2-month 6-handed trial concerning an extensive credit card fraud.
+- R v M and others (Harrow CC) – 2-month 6-handed trial concerning an extensive credit card fraud.